 - In a medium pan add 1 tablespoon of oil.
 Add diced onions and cook for 10 minutes, on medium hight heat, stirring frequently until the onions turn golden brown.
 Add coconut and cook for another 5 minutes on medium low heat.
 Allow to cool down.

 - Once cooled, add the mixture to a blender.
 Add half a cup of water and blend to make a smooth paste.
 Return the paste to the pan.

 - Add remaining 1 tablespoon of oil.
 Cook this paste on medium high heat until the oil starts to separate from the sides.
 Add the remaining spices – turmeric, red chili powder, garam masala, cumin powder, coriander powder and salt.
 Cook on low heat for a minute, stirring the curry paste frequently so it does not stick to the pan.
 Keep aside.

 - In a small blender jar or food processor, make a fine paste of ginger, garlic, cilantro and mint by adding 2 tablespoon of water.
 Keep aside.

-Turn Instant Pot to Saute(more) mode.
-Once the “hot” sign displays, add oil, asafetida and turmeric powder.
+- Turn Instant Pot to Saute(more) mode and heat oil.
+Add asafetida and turmeric powder.